fantatik3/fantatik3/README.md

 ### Hello world! 👋

-- 🔭 I’m currently working with C / ASMx86 / MT-C++ / C# / NodeJS mostly on private repositories.
+- 🔭 I’m currently working with C / ASMx86 / MT-C++ / C# mostly on private repositories.
 - 🌱 I’m currently learning about JS, 3D Graphics.
 - 💯 I’m creative and thinking ahead.
 - 👯 I’m looking to collaborate on any kind of project that helps me evolve and continue learning.